sudhackar/sudhackar.github.io/_posts/2019-11-12-csaw-ctf-finals-2019-mystery-boi-rev-400-writeup.md

   handle_boi(v1, ctx);
 ```

-When run without a debugger `boi2` is the first to get loaded in the elf. bois
+When run without a debugger `boi2` is the first to get loaded in the mystery_boi.
-work upon a vm context passed as `ctx` here.
-The context has general purpose
+bois work upon a vm context passed as `ctx` here.
+The context has general
-registers, call stack, instruction pointers, different opcodes to red flag,
+purpose registers, call stack, instruction pointers, different opcodes to read
-check length, verify bytes - correct/incorrect.
-To analyze all bois in IDA we
+flag, check length, verify bytes - correct/incorrect.
+To analyze all bois in IDA
-load them up in the same IDB and create structs and enums for the VM.
-This takes
+we load them up in the same IDB and create structs and enums for the VM.
+This
-the most time in a VM based challenge.
+takes the most time in a VM based challenge.
+We need to analyze operations and
+corresponding opcodes, control flow and the logic for flag verification.

 Here's the script to load all the bois to page aligned functions in the current
 idb of `mystery_boi`